middlewares/error-handler/README.md

 **Note:** If no formatter is found, the first value of the array will be used.
 In the example above, `HtmlFormatter`.

-### How to log the error and delegate and delegate the formatting to the middleware
+### How to log the error and delegate the formatting to the middleware

 Please note that the following snippet must go even before error-hander's middleware.